 History of Delft Blue

-Delft Blue is the world-famous earthenware that has been produced in the city of Delft since the 17th century.
-Between 1600 and 1800, this earthenware was popular among rich families who would show off their Delft Blue collections to one another.
-Although the Delftware potters preferred to call their earthenware “porcelain”, it was only a cheaper version of the real Chinese porcelain.
+Delft Blue is the world-famous pottery that has been produced in the city of Delft since the 17th century.
+Between 1600 and 1800, it was popular among rich families who would show off their Delft Blue collections to one another.
+Although the Delftware potters preferred to call their pottery “porcelain”, it was only a cheaper version of the real Chinese porcelain.
 Delft Blue was not made from the typical porcelain clay, but from clay that was coated with a tin glaze after it was fired.
 In spite of this, Delft Blue achieved unrivalled popularity, and at its peak, there were 33 factories in Delft.
 Of all of these factories, the only one remaining today is Royal Delft.

 Rise of Delft Blue

 Various trends in pottery may be observed throughout the centuries.
 In 1550, Majolica pottery from Spain and Italy was the trend.
 Many potters in Antwerp copied the popular pottery until they were forced to flee the city from Spanish conquerors in 1585.
 The potters regrouped in Delft, where they concentrated on reproducing the latest trend, Chinese porcelain, starting in 1602.
 From that time onward, the city of Delft has been inextricably linked to Delft Blue pottery.

 Delft Blue today